Slyose/advent_of_code_2023/src/day03/README.md

     - Except that I now need to keep more data about the partnumbers.
 2 Criteria need to be tracked - what kind of symbol was matched ( * or non star), and how many pairs
     - if they matched on a * with 2, then they should be multiplied by eachother before being added to the num
     - gonna revert from the string-based comparison, to a more OOP approach where each symbol will now keep track of it's numbers.
 Then I can reduce the symbolsWithParts to multiply if criteria are met.
-    - As a result of the refactor of part 1, this currently still tracks partnumbers of all types, not just gears.
-Ideally that would be refactored out
+    - As a result of the refactor of part 1, this currently still tracks matches for symbols of all types, not just gears.
+That could be refactored out